Zipfian-Science/rickled/docs/source/tools.rst

 .. autofunction:: rickled.tools.flatten_dict

-Flatten dictionaries
+Inflate dictionaries
 ---------------------

-This in turn can be undone using the ``inflate_dict`` function.
+Flattened dictionaries in turn can be undone using the ``inflate_dict`` function.
+This will recursively built deeper structures as encoded in the keys.

 .. code-block:: python
    :linenos: